-Years 1 / 2 Area of History: The Purpose of Study: This unit is an opportunity for the historical understanding of the children to expand to include a Gunpowder Plot significant event that we still commemorate today.
-The aim is for children to add to their chronological understanding and to recognise that historical events become part of our lives today.

-- To know about the events of the Gunpowder Plot. - To know who the main characters were in the Gunpowder Plot. - To have a high-level understanding of why there were people who wished to blow up parliament and the King. - To sequence some events from the Gunpowder Plot, showing an understanding of chronology.
+Years 1 / 2 Area of History: The Gunpowder Plot Purpose of Study: This unit is an opportunity for the his significant event that we still commemorate today.
+The understanding and to recognise that historical events be Essential kno owledge: Key Vocabulary: To ki now about the events of the G unpowder Plot. now who the main characters · Guy Fawkes - most remembered plotter of the To have a high-level understanding of why there were people who wished to blow up parliamer gunpowder plot. the King.
+Thomas Percy - significant plotter.
+To se equence some events from the Gunpowder Plot, showing an understanding of chronology.
+King James I - king of England during the Gunpowder